Ayida-Aman/requirement-analysis/README.md

 ### 3. Improves Product Quality and User Satisfaction

 When requirements are aligned with user needs, the resulting software is far more likely to be functional, user-friendly, and impactful.
 Good analysis means fewer reworks, better testing alignment, and ultimately, a product that truly solves the right problems.

+---

+## Key Activities in Requirement Analysis

+Effective requirement analysis involves a sequence of collaborative and analytical activities that shape the foundation of a software project.
+Here are the five core activities:

+- **Requirement Gathering**
+  This is the process of collecting all potential requirements from stakeholders such as clients, users, and domain experts.
+It sets the groundwork by identifying what the system must accomplish.

+- **Requirement Elicitation**
+  Goes deeper than gathering—elicitation involves actively engaging with stakeholders through interviews, surveys, workshops, and observation to uncover hidden needs, constraints, and priorities.

+- **Requirement Documentation**
+  Capturing the gathered and elicited information in clear, structured formats like Software Requirement Specifications (SRS), user stories, or use cases.
+Good documentation ensures traceability and serves as a reference for design and testing.

+- **Requirement Analysis and Modeling**
+  Involves refining and categorizing the requirements, checking for completeness, consistency, and feasibility.
+Techniques like data flow diagrams, UML models, or user journey mapping are often used here.

+- **Requirement Validation**
+  The final step ensures that the documented requirements truly reflect stakeholder intentions.
+This can involve reviews, walkthroughs, and formal approval processes, helping to catch errors early and align expectations.